UNESCO and UNECE promote regional technical discussions on transboundary water cooperation

 The workshop began on November 22 at the UNESCO Regional Office for Sciences in Latin America and the Caribbean, in Montevideo, with opening remarks from Mr. Marcello Basani, IDB Senior Specialist, who encouraged stakeholders to bring transboundary groundwater management ‘above ground’ and to promote hydrodiplomacy in the region; and from Ms. Corina Piaggio, Communications Officer at GWP, who highlighted the opportunity that the meeting represented for countries to improve their work on the monitoring of Agenda 2030 indicators.
 On behalf of UNESCO IHP LAC, Mr. Miguel Doria, Regional Hydrologist, emphasized the benefits that water cooperation can bring to countries’ development needs.

-UNESCO and UNECE are co-custodians of SDG 6 Indicator 6.5.2.
-With the support of the Regional Center for Groundwater (CeReGAS), the Global Water Partnership for South America (GWP-South America), the Inter-American Development Bank (IDB), and the Organization of American States, they hosted the "Workshop to support the achievement of the SDGs: Groundwater in the implementation of indicator 6.5.2".
-The workshop was attended by representatives appointed by the governments of Argentina, Brazil, Bolivia, Chile, Colombia, Ecuador, Paraguay, Peru, Venezuela, and Uruguay.
-Indicator 6.5.2 is defined as the ‘Proportion of transboundary basin area with an operational arrangement for water cooperation’.
+UNESCO and UNECE, co-custodians of SDG 6 Indicator 6.5.2, convened the workshop with support of the Regional Center for Groundwater (CeReGAS), the Global Water Partnership for South America (GWP-South America), the Inter-American Development Bank (IDB), and the Organization of American States.

 The results of this workshop and the commitment to maintain a network of communications are expected to improve the integration of information in the next monitoring cycles of SDG6 indicator 6.5.2 and foster cooperation on transboundary aquifers at the regional level.